Current Students can Click Here for Private Page

-- A Private session (pre-requisite): $105* Held at your home/yard/neighbourhood or other suitable quiet open park area.
+- A Private session (pre-requisite): $120.75* Held online or at your home/yard/neighbourhood or other suitable quiet open park area.
 The session is about an hour and includes several pages of customized detailed notes.
-For those students who are ready to attend a group session, the private session fee includes free attendance to two group sessions (if used within 2 months of the date of the private session).
+For those students who are ready to attend a group session, the private session fee includes free attendance to two group sessions.

 - Group sessions: $21* per 2-month block These are held each week in a quiet, outdoor location in the city (weather permitting).
 Cost is a flat rate where students can attend as many times as they are able in the 2-month block.